Equitable/trump/README.rst

    TSLA.add_feed(QuandlFT("GOOG/NASDAQ_TSLA",fieldname='Close'))
    TSLA.add_feed(YahooFinanceFT("TSLA"))

-   #Optional munging, validity checks, tags, and aggregation settings are planned...
+   #Optional munging, validity checks and aggregation settings would be
+   #implemented here...

-   #All three are cached...
+   #All three feeds are cached...
    TSLA.cache()

+   #But only a clean version of the data is served up...
    print TSLA.df.tail()

                  TSLA